kevinmadson026/Gameflix-Game-Finder-Extension/README.md

 To install and run this extension locally in Google Chrome, follow these steps:

-1. Go to the **Releases** tab, download the `.crx` file, and drag it into `chrome://extensions/` (make sure **Developer mode** is enabled).

-"That's all, folks!"
-You're all set and ready to play.

-Or...

-1. **Download the Files:** Download or clone all the extension source files into a dedicated folder on your computer.
+1. **Download the Files:** Download files on *releases* tab or clone all the extension source files into a dedicated folder on your computer.
 The folder should contain:
    * `manifest.json`
    * `background.js`
    * `popup.html`